Mobile Phones: Acceptable Use Policy

 1. Purpose

-• Students, their parents or carers must read the policy and understand the acceptable use policy as a condition upon which permission is given to bring mobile phones to school.
+• Students, their parents or carers must understand the Mobile Phone acceptable use policy as a condition upon which permission is given to bring mobile phones to school.
 The home school agreement should be signed to acknowledge recognition of this policy.

 • The acceptable use policy for mobile phones also applies to students during school excursions, educational visits and extra-curricular activities on the school site and on external visits.